 Prepaid phones do not work anywhere in Kashmir anyway.
 So unless you were carrying a postpaid connection, your cellphone will be as good as a camera or a paperweight.

 Also Read: Gulmarg Gondola – How to Plan your Ride?

 There are no Banks or ATMs in Yusmarg.
 The nearest one is located in Charar-e-Shariff.

 Mechanic / Petrol Pump

 There is no gas station or mechanic at Yousmarg.
 The nearest one is between Srinagar and Charar-e-Shariff.

-No hospital or medical shop here as well.
-The nearest medical assistance is Charar-e-Shariff.
+There is no hospital or medical shop in Yusmarg.
+The nearest medical assistance is available in Charar-e-Shariff.
 For something serious, however, you will have to rush to Srinagar.